-The ANZECC/ARMCANZ (2000) Australasian Guidelines for Fresh and Marine Water Quality and trigger values of other guidelines are derived from sometimes extensive datasets that frequently do not include aquatic biota from Australasian waters and waters from the particular region they are then applied to.
+The ANZG (2018) Australian and New Zealand Water Quality Guidelines are derived from sometimes extensive datasets that typically do not include aquatic biota from Australasian waters and waters from the particular region they are then applied to.
 For instance; a single toxicant guideline value might be applied to a cool-temperate wetland in Stewart Island, southern New Zealand; and also to a seasonal river in the wet/dry tropics of Northern Territory of Australia!
+This can result in an overly-conservative approach when assessing environmental risk in the naturally-geochemically enriched waters of mining regions.

 The use of regional waters and biota has increasingly been used in toxicity tests to generate site-specific guideline values (SSGVs).
 High reliability SSGVs can be derived through toxicity tests with regionally relevant species and the development of species sensitivity distributions (SSDs) from the resulting data.
 These values are a preferred compliance point determination method due to the robustness of the approach for specifically protecting local receiving environments.
 However, SSGVs should still be practicable, relevant, suitably conservative and defined by strong scientific evidence in a transparent manner.

-ANZECC/ARMCANZ (2000) provides initial guidance on the conduct of such site-specific toxicity assessments including selection of appropriate regionally relevant test species, receiving water, biological endpoints and statistical methodology, other test design considerations (e.g. acute vs chronic, single chemical vs complex mixture, laboratory vs in situ), and Quality Assurance and Quality Control considerations (QA/QC).
+ANZG (2018) provides initial guidance on the conduct of such site-specific toxicity assessments including selection of appropriate regionally relevant test species, receiving water, biological endpoints and statistical methodology, other test design considerations (e.g. acute vs chronic, single chemical vs complex mixture, laboratory vs in situ, and Quality Assurance and Quality Control considerations (QA/QC).
 Although dated, this guidance is still current for water quality management across Australia and as leading practice within the Australian mining industry.
-Recent Commonwealth (DIIS, 2016) and international (APEC, 2018) mining industry guidance has further advised the risk-based approached espoused by ANZECC/ARMCANZ (2000).
+Recent Commonwealth (DIIS, 2016) and international (APEC, 2018) mining industry guidance has further advised the risk-based approached first espoused by ANZECC/ARMCANZ (2000).

 Single species ecotoxicity testing should focus on a battery of regionally-relevant species, chronic exposures and non-lethal end points in relevant receiving water mixtures.